jiafulow/jiafulow.github.io/_posts/2016-07-07-root-xrootd.md

 ```

 The prefix `root://cmsxrootd.fnal.gov/` is known as the redirector.
 In this case, it is the Fermilab redirector.
-The `/store/mc/...` or `/store/data/...` is known as the Logical File Name (LFN) of the file, which is the global identifier of an official CMS dataset.
+The path `/store/mc/...` or `/store/data/...` is known as the Logical File Name (LFN), which is the global identifier of an official CMS dataset.
 You can also access non-official files stored under `/store/user/username/...` at any CMS storage element that provides Xrootd service.
-If you want to download the file, you can do
+To download the file, you can do

 ``` sh
 xrdcp root://cmsxrootd.fnal.gov//store/mc/path/to/file /some/local/path